What is Church?

 Based on this text, we can see that the Church of God is the Assembly of God.
 It consists of people sanctified in Christ Jesus.
 The church is made up of people who have been called and sanctified by God.
 It consists of people for whom Jesus Christ is Lord and who call on His name.

-Worldwide and Local Church
+Universal and Local Church

-There is a worldwide Church that consists of all believers in Jesus Christ throughout the entire earth.
+There is a universal or worldwide Church that consists of all believers in Jesus Christ throughout the entire earth.
 Everyone who truly repented of their sins, believed in Jesus Christ, and called Him their Lord, is a member of such a Church.
 This worldwide Church of God is made up of smaller churches in different cities.
 Man joins the worldwide Church of God through repentance and faith in Jesus Christ.
 A person joins the local church through water baptism and personal request (Acts 2:41).

 Foundations of the Church